scalyr/agent-poc/k8s/README.md

 ## Configurations and Settings

-The main config map is found in `configmap.yaml`.
-This should be the first configuration to use.

-It enables log collection, event collection and metrics collection.

-By default, compression of request data is enabled.
-This increases CPU usage per agent, but results in less outgoing bandwidth.
-If outgoing bandwidth is not an issue, compression can be disabled by commenting out the appropriate line.

-A number of other config maps are also provided:

-* `configmap.rate-limited.yaml` - the same as configmap, but k8s api requests made by the agent are rate limited
-* `configmap.no-events.yaml` - the same as configmap, but no events are collected
-* `configmap.no-events-metrics.yaml` - the same as configmap, but no events and no metrics are collected
+In this configuration, compression of request data is disabled because on a fast network, it allows for higher througput.

+If bandwidth is a concern, or on slower networks, enabling compression might improve throughput, but it's better to try with a lower compression level so as to reduce CPU usage because increased CPU means the agent has less time between requests to process incoming logs.

+The setting that provides the best thoughput will be highly dependent on the customer network, and so the customer should try both with and without compression to see which provides the best throughput for their situation.

 ## How to run:

 1. Install `git` (e.g. apt-get install git.
-Note: GKE CloudShell has `git` pre-installed)
+Note for GKE customers: GKE CloudShell has `git` pre-installed)
-2. `git clone https://github.com/scalyr/agent-poc.git --branch customer_t`
+2. `git clone https://github.com/scalyr/agent-poc.git --branch customer_tt`
 3. `cd agent-poc/k8s/`
 4. `export SCALYR_API_KEY=<YOUR_API_KEY>`
 5. Edit `configmap.yaml` `SCALYR_K8S_CLUSTER_NAME`: Change `<your-cluster-name>` to name of k8s cluster you wish to monitor.
 7. `source start.sh`

-Note: if you want to use a different config file from `configmap.yaml`, you should edit that config file instead and then run `source start.sh <config_file_name>`.

 ## How to re-pull latest script version if you already downloaded before